 The EAS is conducted by the individual HEI on a voluntary basis.
 The objective of the EAS is to ask higher education new entrants to answer a set of access related questions as part of the normal registration procedure.
 Registration in the main occurs in institutions between August and late October each new academic year.
 The questions relate to students facing social and/or financial barriers to higher education.
-Like the Graduate Outcomes Survey, the HEA does not rely upon consent as the basis for operating the survey, but upon the necessity to carry out the survey for the performance of its statutory functions.
+Like the Graduate Outcomes Survey, the HEA does not rely upon consent as the basis for operating the survey, but upon the necessity to carry out the survey for the performance of its statutory functions and reasons of substantial public interest.
 The details collected are set out in Schedule 1 of this notice.

 What other information does the HEA collect from you or obtain from others?

 During your studies, you will be invited to participate in StudentSurvey.ie (Irish Survey of Student Engagement) or PGR StudentSurvey.ie (Irish Survey of Student Engagement for Postgraduate Research Students).
 Some of your information will be sent by your higher education institution directly to the survey company to ensure that the survey is offered only to relevant target groups.
 Your information will be used to collect your responses to the survey and make further anonymous analysis of results possible, for example, by gender or full-time/ part-time.
 This anonymised information will be shared with the HEA; your responses will be treated confidentially, and no individual student will be identifiable in any reports or results generated as a result of this survey (and so the information is not ‘personal data’ for the purposes of the GDPR).